 We’ll just ask them what they want and how much they’re willing to pay for it

 While I can’t stand the iPhone comparison when it comes to user research (‘Steve Jobs never asked anybody, whether someone wants an iPhone), there’s a certain point in it: Users are not able to articulate the right solution to their problems.
 This is why you are a tasked with building products which serve their needs.
-But in order to get there, you have to entirely focus on problems and not potential solutions, when talking to users before even sketching a first wire frame.
+But to get there, you have to entirely focus on issues and not potential solutions, when talking to users before even sketching a first wire frame.

 But to get there, you have to solely focus on problems and not possible solutions, when talking to users before even drawing a first wire frame.
 Don’t ask them what they want (also if it itches you to shout this question at them after they’ve neglected 6 of your fancy prototypes) and instead focus on what makes them happy or grumpy.

 And while you’re at least able to derive some valid qualitative data from talking to users about problems, you won’t be able to when it comes to monetization.
 Sure, you’ll get close to figuring out a person’s most important product attributes which make them paying (e.g., quantity over quality or cross-device availability).
 But whether they’ll pay in the very moment for your product needs to be determined outside of that interview room (I’ll talk about quantitative validation at a later point).

 In addition: Here are some Customer Interview Questions You Should Never Ask

 - “What do you think of our product?” – Alternative: “What’s your workflow like when you use our product?”

 - “What features should we add?” – Alternative: “What tools do you use alongside our product?”

 - “How often do you do X?” – Alternative: “When was the last time you did X?”

 - “Would you use/buy this?” – Alternative: There’s no good way to ask this.